Getting Started

 Check in now

-- Marks today's day as complete
+1. Marks today's day as complete once Trailkeep confirms on the server

-- Records your GPS location for the day (shown in the shared trip view as a numbered dot)
+3. Records your GPS location for the day (shown in the shared trip view as a numbered dot)

 Finish trip

-Below the primary CTA, a "No signal?
-Check-in via satellite SMS" link is always visible on any active, uncompleted day.
-Use it when you have no data connection — your phone's native Messages app opens with a pre-filled check-in code ready to send via satellite or cellular.
+Below the primary CTA, No data?
+Check in by text (cell or satellite) is always visible on any active, uncompleted day.
+Use it when you have no data connection — your phone's Messages app opens with a pre-filled message ready to send via cell or satellite SMS.

 Lifecycle actions

-Three secondary actions appear in a dot-separated row below the check-in section:
+Three secondary actions appear in a dot-separated row below the check-in section.

 Adjust return